-When you buy products and services, you are making a contract with the seller.
+When you buy products and services, you make a contract with the seller.
 Under the contract, you and the seller have certain legal rights and obligations.
-This document gives you information about your consumer rights when buying products.

 You have the same rights when you buy at full price, reduced price (for example, in a sale) or buy a second-hand good (if bought from a business).

-In some cases, you may be restricted by a seller’s shop policy or terms and conditions, for example where you simply change your mind – see ‘Returning products you do not want’ below.
+In some cases, you are restricted by a seller’s shop policy or terms and conditions, for example where you simply change your mind – see ‘Returning products you do not want’ below.

 You can read more about the stronger consumer rights that you have when shopping online.